USDepartmentofLabor/api-standards/README.md

 * [OpenFDA example query](http://open.fda.gov/api/reference/#example-query)
 * [Sunlight Congress API methods](https://sunlightlabs.github.io/congress/#using-the-api)

-### Just use JSON
+### JSON As the Default

 [JSON](https://en.wikipedia.org/wiki/JSON) is an excellent, widely supported transport format, suitable for many web APIs.

-Supporting JSON and only JSON is a practical default for APIs, and generally reduces complexity for both the API provider and consumer.
+Supporting JSON as the default will support developers' needs in this day and age.
+XML and CSV will be optional formats for those with legacy code or who want bulk downloads.

 General JSON guidelines: